ubergarm/llama-cpp-api-client/README.md

 [openai-python](https://github.com/openai/openai-python) client, neither
 of those options seemed to provide enough flexibility regarding:

-* Full control of exact prompt templates.
+* Full control of exact prompt templates e.g. ChatML, Llama-3, etc...
-* Return correct tokens/second prompt and generation speed.
+* Return correct tokens/second speed for prompt and generation timings.
 * Likely more...

 Also, it seems like the built in LLaMA.cpp HTTP Server web app and